ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 	}
 ```

+---

   * <a name="empty-descriptor-methods"></a>
-    **leaving descriptor methods which are not needed defined**
+    **defining unused descriptor methods**
-      - relying too much on copy-pasting from [prepared skeletons][descriptor-skeleton] can lead to having unused callback skeleton leftovers - for example, if the `Update` method is not needed (update is always handled via full-recreation), then simply do not define the method instead of leaving it empty
+      - over-relying on copy-pasting from [prepared skeletons][descriptor-skeleton] can lead to unused callback skeleton leftovers
+      - for example, if the `Update` method is not required, then do not define the method.
+There is no value in retaining the method, even if empty, in the code
-      - descriptors are defined as structures and not as interfaces exactly for this reason - to allow the unused methods to remain undefined instead of being just empty, avoiding what would be otherwise nothing but a boiler-plate code
+      - descriptors are defined as structures and not as interfaces.
+This allows unused methods to remain undefined, rather than defined and empty

+---

   * <a name="empty-retrieve"></a>
-    **unsupported `Retrieve` defined to always return empty set of values**
+    **using unsupported `Retrieve` to return empty set of values**
-      - if the `Retrieve` operation is not supported by SB for a particular value type, then simply leave the callback undefined in the descriptor
+      - if the `Retrieve` operation is not supported by SB for a particular value type, then leave the callback undefined in the descriptor
-      - the scheduler skips refresh for values which cannot be retrieved (undefined `Retrieve`) and will assume that what has been set through previous transactions exactly corresponds with the current state of SB
+      - KV Scheduler skips refresh for values which cannot be retrieved (undefined `Retrieve`).
+It assumes that what has been set through previous transactions corresponds with current SB state
-      - if instead, `Retrieve` always return empty set of values, then the scheduler will re-Create every value defined by NB with each resync, thinking that they are all missing, which is likely to end with duplicate-value kind of errors
+      - if instead, `Retrieve` always returns an empty set of values, then the KV Scheduler will re-create every value defined by NB with each resync under the belief the values are missing.
+This could result in duplicate-value errors

+---

   * <a name="manipulating-with-derived"></a>
-    **manipulating with value attributes which were derived out**
+    **manipulating (derived) value attributes**
-      - value attribute derived into a separate key-value pair and handled by CRUD operations of another descriptor, can be imagined as a slice of the original value that was split away - it still has an implicit dependency on its original value, but should no longer be considered as a part of it
+      - value attribute derived into a separate key-value pair and handled by CRUD operations of another descriptor, can be imagined as a slice of the original value that was "split off".
+An implicit dependency on its original value remains, but should no longer be considered as a part of it
-      - for example, [if we would define a separate derived value for every IP address to be assigned to an interface][derived-if-img], and there would be another descriptor which implements these assignments (i.e. `Create` = add IP, `Delete` = unassign IP, etc.), then the descriptor for interfaces should no longer:
+      - for example, [if we define a separate derived value for every IP address to be assigned to an interface][derived-if-img], and a separate descriptor which implements these assignments (i.e. `Create` = add IP, `Delete` = unassign IP, etc.), then the descriptor for interfaces should no longer:
          - consider IP addresses when comparing interfaces in `ValueComparator`
          - (un)assign IP addresses in `Create`/`Update`/`Delete`
          - consider IP addresses for interface dependencies

-         - etc.
+---

   * <a name="retrieve-derived"></a>
     **implementing Retrieve method for descriptor with only derived values in the scope**
-      - derived values should never be Retrieved directly (returned by `Retrieve`), but always only returned by `DerivedValues()` of the descriptor with retrieved parent values
+      - derived values should never be Retrieved directly (returned by `Retrieve`), but only returned by `DerivedValues()` of the descriptor with retrieved parent values

+---

   * <a name="obtained-without-retrieve"></a>
-    **not implementing Retrieve method for values announced to KVScheduler as `OBTAINED` via notifications**
+    **not implementing Retrieve() method for values announced to KV Scheduler as `OBTAINED` via notifications**
-      - it is a common mistake to forget that `OBTAINED` values also need to be refreshed, even though they are not touched by the resync
+      - note that  `OBTAINED` values need to be refreshed, even though they are not touched by the resync
-      - it is because NB-defined values may depend on `OBTAINED` values, and the scheduler therefore needs to know their state to determine if the dependencies are satisfied and plan the resync accordingly
+      - this is because NB-defined values may depend on `OBTAINED` values.
+The KV Scheduler needs to know their state to determine if the dependencies are satisfied and plan the resync accordingly

+---

   * <a name="blocking-crud"></a>
     **sleeping/blocking inside descriptor methods**
-     - transaction processing is synchronous and sleeping inside a CRUD method would not only delay the remaining operations of the transactions, but other queued transactions as well
+     - transaction processing is synchronous.
+Sleeping inside a CRUD method would not only delay the remaining operations of the transactions, but other queued transactions as well
-     - if a CRUD operation needs to wait for something, then express that "something" as a separate key-value pair and add it into the list of dependencies - then, when it becomes available, send notification using `KVScheduler.PushSBNotification()` and the scheduler will automatically apply pending operations which became ready for execution
+     - if a CRUD operation needs to wait for "something", then express that "something" as a separate key-value pair and add it into the list of dependencies.
+When it becomes available, send notifications using `KVScheduler.PushSBNotification()` and the KV Scheduler will automatically apply pending operations ready for execution
-     - in other words - do not hide any dependencies inside CRUD operations, instead use the framework to express them in a way that is visible to the scheduling algorithm
+     - in other words, do not hide dependencies inside CRUD operations.
+Instead, use the framework to express them in a way that is visible to the scheduling algorithm

+---

   * <a name="metadata-map-with-write"></a>
     **exposing metadata map with write access**
-      - the KVScheduler is the owner of metadata maps, making sure they are always up-to-date - this is why custom metadata maps are not created by descriptors, but instead given to the scheduler in the form of factories (`KVDescriptor.MetadataMapFactory`)
+      - KV Scheduler is the owner of metadata maps, making sure they are current.
+This is why custom metadata maps are not created by descriptors, but instead given to the scheduler in the form of factories (`KVDescriptor.MetadataMapFactory`)
-      - maps retrieved from the scheduler using `KVScheduler.GetMetadataMap()` should remain read-only and exposed to other plugins as such
+      - maps retrieved from the KV Scheduler using `KVScheduler.GetMetadataMap()` should remain read-only and exposed to other plugins as such

+---

 ## Debugging